immersive-web/administrivia/IRC.md

 **Quick Guide to Queue management in IRC:**

 *   When you want to get a chance to speak, type **"q+"** in the IRC channel, and hit enter.
-*   If you want to get fancy - or like me, you're worried you will forget what you had to say before it's your turn - you can say something like **"q+ to say I want to suggest an approach based on quantum mechanics"**.
+*   If you want to get fancy - or like me, you're worried you will forget what you had to say before it's your turn - you can say something like **"q+ to say _I want to suggest an approach based on quantum mechanics_"**.
+The **"q+ to say"** prefix is required verbatim, followed by freeform text.
 Note that others in the channel *will* see this comment when you queue up (i.e. before it's your turn).
 *   You can ask who is on the queue by typing **"q?"**
 *   If you decide you no longer need to be on the queue, you can simply type **"q-"**.
 (For example, if people saw your statement above and it's already been incorporated in the conversation and you had nothing more to say.)
 *   You'll see the chairs using **"ack x"** when someone is at the head of the queue - that means it's your turn to speak (we'll acknowledge you in person too).